ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Problem Setting

 \section{Problem Setting}

 In LLM alignment, we start with a preference dataset $D$ in which each data point contains a triplet $(x, y_1, y_2)$ where $x \in \mathcal{X}$ is a prompt and $y_1, y_2 \in \mathcal{Y}$ are two responses (which can be written by humans or generated from LLMs).
-The $\mathcal{X}$ and $\mathcal{Y}$ are prompt space and response space respectively.
+The $\mathcal{X}$ and $\mathcal{Y}$ are the prompt space and the response space, respectively.
 Denote $n$ as the number of data points in $D$.
-We aim to find a $k$-sized subset $D^{\text{s}} \subseteq D$ and ask human annotators to provide binary preference feedback on the responses denoted as $y_w \succ y_l \mid x$ where $y_w$ and $y_l$ denote the preferred and rejected response respectively.
-Note that $y$ is not the human preference label but the corresponding response for the prompt.
+We aim to find a $k$-sized subset $D^{\text{s}} \subseteq D$ and ask human annotators to provide binary preference feedback on the responses denoted as $y_w \succ y_l \mid x$ where $y_w$ and $y_l$ denote the preferred and rejected response, respectively.
+Note that $y$ is not the human-preference label but the corresponding response to the prompt.
 We train the LLM to generate responses that better align with human preference on the labeled data subset $D^{\text{l}}$ using DPO.
-The objective is to obtain an LLM that gives the most desirable responses (defined by win-rate and reward score as we will discuss later) given the fixed labeling budget of $k$.
+The objective is to obtain an LLM that gives the most desirable responses (defined by win-rate and reward score as we will discuss later) within the fixed labeling budget of $k$.

-\paragraph{Direct preference optimization (DPO).} We first start by discussing the DPO method, as introduced in \citet{NeurIPS23_rafailov2023direct}.
-DPO starts by training a LLM through supervised fine-tuning (SFT) on a carefully curated, high-quality dataset that is specifically tailored to a particular downstream task, resulting in a model, denoted by $\pi_{\text{SFT}}$.
+\para{Direct preference optimization (DPO).} We first start by discussing the DPO method, as introduced in \citet{NeurIPS23_rafailov2023direct}.
+DPO begins with training an LLM via supervised fine-tuning (SFT) on a carefully curated, high-quality dataset tailored to a specific downstream task, resulting in a model denoted by $\pi_{\text{SFT}}$.
 The objective of the SFT is to enable the LLM to effectively follow instructions for a specific downstream task.
-Let $\pi_{\theta}(y \mid x)$ denote the conditional log-likelihood of generating $y$ given the prompt $x$, where the model is parameterized by $\theta$.
-Within DPO, an implicit reward function is defined as follows: \eqs{ r_{\theta}(x,y) = \beta \frac{\pi_{\theta}(y\mid x)}{\pi_{\text{ref}}(y \mid x)}, } where $\pi_{\text{ref}}$ is the reference LLM, which is usually chosen to be the SFT LLM $\pi_{\text{SFT}}$ and $\beta$ is the regularization hyper-parameter used in DPO.
-Based on this implicit reward function, DPO uses Bradley-Terry-Luce (BTL) to model the preference feedback.
+Let $\pi_{\theta}(y \mid x)$ denote the conditional probability of generating $y$ given the prompt $x$, where the model is parameterized by $\theta$.
+An implicit reward function is defined as follows: \eqs{ r_{\theta}(x,y) = \beta \Lp \log\frac{\pi_{\theta}(y\mid x)}{\pi_{\text{ref}}(y \mid x)} + Z(x) \Rp, } where $\pi_{\text{ref}}$ is the reference LLM, usually chosen to be the SFT LLM $\pi_{\text{SFT}}$, $\beta$ is the KL-regularization coefficient, and $Z(\cdot)$ is a partition function.
+Based on this implicit reward function, DPO uses the Bradley-Terry-Luce (BTL) model to model preference feedback.
 Specifically, BTL assumes that the probability of response $y_1$ being preferred over $y_2$, conditioned on the prompt $x$, is given by:

 where $\sigma(x) = \nicefrac{1}{(1 + \exp(-x)})$.
 DPO uses the following training objective to train the LLM: \eq{ L_{\text{DPO}}(\pi_\theta, \pi_{\text{ref}}) = - \mathbb{E}_{(x,y_w,y_l)\sim D^{l}}\big[\log \sigma\big(r_{\theta}(y_w \mid x) - r_\theta(y_l \mid x)\big) \big] \ . }